 Abortion and reproductive care remain legal and protected, and Oregon has adopted a shield-law posture designed to protect patients and providers from out-of-state legal actions.
 These protections provide critical support to Oregon’s role as a regional access point for patients traveling from more restrictive states.

 In March, lawmakers expanded the state’s shield law protections, strengthening legal and privacy safeguards for providers offering abortion and gender-affirming care—particularly for patients traveling from out of state.
-The bill is currently awaiting the governor's signature.
+The bill (HB 4088) was signed into law on April 6.

 Healthcare Access